 Proper ventilation is necessary in a Kitchen, for maintaining a healthy indoor environment and minimising airborne health risks.
-It is also important to control moisture which causes many types of mould.
+It is also important to control moisture which causes many types of mold.

 For proper ventilation in a Kitchen you need to have a window and a good ventilation system.
 Ventilation fans remove moisture, odour, and the unhealthy by-products of combustion, including carbon monoxide and nitrogen oxides.
 The ventilation systems like chimney above the cooktop, reduces the heat and lingering cooking odours/smoke that emanate from the cooking area to provide you with a safe cooking area.